rseiler/pom-project/pom/src/site/markdown/usage.md

 ### Parallel Build

-In a multi module maven project it's possible to build the modules in parallel - if the dependencies allow it.
+In a multi module maven project it's possible to build the modules in parallel - if the dependencies allow this.

 Use the ```-T``` argument.
-Ether define a fix thread count with ```-T 4``` or define the thread depended on the cores of the computer with ```-T 2C```.
-2C means for each core 2 threads should be used.
+Ether define a fix thread count with ```-T 4``` or define the thread count depended on the cores of the computer with ```-T 2C```.
+2C means for each core 2 threads will be used.
 E.g.: 4 cores => 8 threads.

     mvn install -T 4
     mvn install -T 2C